shucking/aws-chalice-ecommerce-workshop/workshop/content/chalice-dev/shopping-test/_index.md

 6. Click on the 'Clear Shopping Cart` button.
 The page will refresh and now your shopping cart will be empty.
 This confirms that the application was able to clear your entire cart.
 {{< img "shoppingempty.png" "Empty Shopping Cart">}}

 If you were able to complete all of these steps with the expected outcomes, you can confirm that all shopping cart functionality is working correctly.
-If not, please review the [**Shopping Cart Utility**](/chalice-dev/shopping-util.html) and the [**Shopping Cart Endpoint**](/chalice-dev/shopping-end.html) sections to make sure you have not missed any steps.
+If not, please review the [**Shopping Cart Utility**](/chalice-dev/shopping-util.html) and the [**Shopping Cart Endpoint**](/chalice-dev/shopping-end.html) modules to make sure you have not missed any steps.